top of page

 At the time of construction of the four houses at 2413-2419 I Street, Duvall and Marr also obtain permits to build five brick alley dwellings on Snows Court, directly behind the I Street houses.
 Duvall owned and rented out the properties from 1885 to 1889, when he sold them to Thompson Alexander, a real estate and insurance agent.
 The properties were held as a group, until 1908 when 2417 was sold separately.

-In 1923, Ms. Annie Jefferson (occupation not disclosed) resided there.
+1923 - Ms. Annie Jefferson (City Directory occupation not disclosed)

-With the coming of Foggy Bottom redevelopment, the house was purchased by developer Benjamin Burch in 1952 and sold to Rhea Radin the same year.
+1952 - With the coming of Foggy Bottom redevelopment, the house was purchased by developer Benjamin Burch in 1952 and sold to Rhea Z. Radin (1910-1991) the same year.
 It was a shell of building when she remodeled it and moved in in 1954.
 The house next door (2415) had several families with 25 people living in it and the house on the other side (2419) was vacant.
 By the next year, Radin had entered the real estate business and sold additional houses in the historic district.
+In 1960, Radin moved to Capital Hill.
+Radin was born in New York, grew up in California, and was a psychiatric social worker before entering real estate.

 Recollections